 If you’re the type of developer who’s also a major hackathon fan, this tool is for you.
 Challenge Hunt is an open-source aggregator that allows you to track your favorite challenge sites and keep everything in one place.
 Not only is it a lot of fun, but it can keep you focused on your goals.
 Add it to Chrome today.

 This nifty site has all sorts of neat tools for developers to write efficient and beautiful code.
 From a CSS Validator to encryption/decryption tools to a JSON Viewer, Code Beautifully has a bunch of simple tools that will help make your workflow just that much easier.
 Give it a shot.

 When you’re developing websites, I’m guessing you want them to be fast.
 GTmetrix is a free tool to help you benchmark your site’s performance, plus it’ll even recommend a few actionable tips on ways to improve the speed.
 It’s a must for anyone developing custom sites!
 Check it out.

 If you’re a WordPress developer, developing sites locally is such an important step in the process.
-Local by Flywheel is a simple, speedy, and completely free local development application designed to simplify the workflow of designers and developers.
+Local is a simple, speedy, and completely free local development application designed to simplify the workflow of designers and developers.
 Plus, it comes with a bunch of great tools to simplify your workflow.